Searching for information

 Subject Guides

 Subject guides point you to the books, journals and databases to support your studies in a particular subject area or programme.
 Some resources will be available online and others are available at the Library.
-Subject guides also provide guidelines on how to find more information in the area you are looking.

 The Internet